 - Just because a tourist attraction draws the crowds doesn’t mean you should avoid it.
 A lot of the most popular U.S. tourist attractions are popular for a reason.

 - Here’s my advice to help you have a great experience at some of the country’s most popular spots, including the Grand Canyon, Niagara Falls, and the Statue of Liberty.

 What comes to mind when you think of popular U.S. tourist attractions?
 Crowds?
 Long lines?
 Souvenir stands?
 It’s no wonder many travelers go out of their way to avoid them.
-Of course, there’s a reason these places became famous in the first place.
-Use these strategies to beat the crowds and make your visit to the best American tourist attractions a great one.
+But … there’s usually a reason these places became famous in the first place.
+Here are my tried-and-true strategies to beat the crowds and make your visit to the best American tourist attractions a great one.

 Tips for Visiting Popular U.S. Tourist Attractions

 There’s a lot you can do to make a visit to a popular tourist attraction go more smoothly.
 One is to make sure you get your admission ticket ahead of time.
-Many U.S. tourist attractions permit you to buy in advance online, allowing families to avoid the lines at the entrance.
+Many tourist destinations in the U.S. allow you to buy in advance online, allowing families to avoid the lines at the entrance.
 And ticket-bundling packages like CityPASS will bundle admission to multiple attractions together into a single discounted price.

 Also, consider visiting tourist attractions either first thing in the morning or towards the end of the day.
 The best chance of avoiding the pack is to get there before they do (or after they’ve left).
 Get the kids up early, and promise them a special treat for doing so—perhaps a favorite snack or a souvenir of their choosing after visiting the site.
 The throngs thin out toward the end of the day as well.
 Take the kids for an afternoon nap and head to the tourist attraction towards the end of the day.